hsieheric/LITMUS-Reddit/README.md

 There are three main parts to this project: data collection, data preprocessing and classification, and a frontend webapp.

 The goal of this project was to classify misinformation on Reddit post titles that pertained to the COVID-19 vaccine.
-Data was aggregated and downloaded as a CSV, then hand-labelled as 0 (Misinformation) and 1 (Not misinformation).
+Data was aggregated and downloaded as a CSV, then hand-labelled as 0 (Misinformation) and 1 (Not Misinformation).
 Various machine learning algorithms were run on the data; the best-performing model was saved and integrated with the frontend.
 The frontend provides user interaction with the classification, as well as gather additional data.

 This project was done in Python 3.
 A detailed description of how to run main portions of the code is below.
+To see the main project now, run `python app.py` from the `enterprise_app` folder, making sure all packages are installed.

 ---